-Most new TAs will be teaching MTH 105 (Intermediate Algebra) the first semester.
-This three-hour course meets either two 75 minute or three 50-minute periods a week for the entire semester.
+Most new TAs will be teaching MTH 105 in person (Intermediate Algebra) in their first semester.
+This threehour course meets for either two 75-minute or three 50-minute periods per week for the entire semester.
 MTH 105 is a highly coordinated course; the coordinator establishes the semester grading scale, curriculum, and calendar, and creates the exams and keys.
-You will proctor, and grade exams; create and grade weekly quizzes and/or other assessments; and you will assign final semester grades for your students.
+You will proctor and grade exams, create and grade weekly quizzes and/or other assessments, and you will assign final semester grades for your students.